soulehshaikh99/expense-tracker/README.md

 - Delete expenses (with confirmation)
 - Mark payment received for expenses made for others

+## Authentication

+The app includes a secure login and logout system:

+- **Login Page**: Users are redirected to `/login` if not authenticated
+- **Session Management**: Uses secure HTTP-only cookies for session management
+- **Session Duration**: Sessions last for 7 days
+- **Logout**: Users can log out using the "Logout" button in the top-right corner
+- **Automatic Redirect**: Unauthenticated users are automatically redirected to the login page

+**Note**: If `BASIC_AUTH_USER` and `BASIC_AUTH_PASSWORD` environment variables are not set, the app will be accessible without authentication (useful for development).

 ## Deployment to Vercel

 1. Push your code to GitHub
 2. Import your project in Vercel
 3. Add all the Firebase environment variables in Vercel's project settings (Environment Variables)
-4. Add the Basic Authentication environment variables:
+4. Add the Authentication environment variables:
    - `BASIC_AUTH_USER` - Your desired username
    - `BASIC_AUTH_PASSWORD` - Your desired password
 5. Deploy!

 The app is fully configured for Vercel deployment with the `vercel.json` file included.

-**Security Note**: The app uses HTTP Basic Authentication to protect all routes.
+**Security Note**: The app uses session-based authentication with secure HTTP-only cookies.
 Make sure to set strong passwords for production use.
+Sessions expire after 7 days of inactivity.